joakim-brannstrom/dextool_mutate_demo/README-windows.txt

 under the Static Linking Exception (Section 2) of the License.
 As a result, the content is not subject to the LGPL 2.1.

-Please note that on Windows, libwebsockets limits connections to a maximum of 64 clients.

 Library Thread Support
 ----------------------